 Greetings from Ferguson, Missouri!

 We hope you are staying safe, and getting any and all the help you need.
 Give your time when you can, let others lean on you, and allow yourself to lean on others.
 We will get through this.
-Until then, our little library will continue being as open as we safely can, and doing as much as we possibly can.
+Until then, our little library will continue being as open as we can, and doing as much as we possibly can.

-If you want to help us again, please drop by http://tinyurl.com/FMPLDonation and donate!
+Please support your local library.
+And, if you want to help us again, please drop by http://tinyurl.com/FMPLDonation and donate!
 We promise to use your donations effectively.

 As always, THANK YOU!